 Words of Caution for the Journey

-In seeking our breakthrough we must guard against seeking a formula (1) from God and not God Himself.
+We must guard against seeking a formula (1) from God and not God Himself in seeking our breakthrough.
 Realize, God does everything in the interest of building relationships (1).
 Understanding that, why would He give us the one size fits all formula knowing that we would soon think that we no longer need Him?
-For example, we might think that we have the three-step formula for having everything we say; therefore, I do not need to seek an intimate relationship with God!
+For example, we might think that we have the three-step formula for having everything we say; therefore, we do not need to seek an intimate relationship with God!

-Nevertheless, I know God lovingly accepts us even as we misguidingly seek His formulas for at least we are seeking the only true God.
+Nevertheless, I know God lovingly accepts us even as we misguidingly seek His formulas, for at least we are seeking the only true God.
 For we are all born again (1) as simple children that must grow up in Him.
-I am so grateful that He has grown me through that period of seeking God for the formula to now seeking the author of life simply because He alone is worthy of all my devotion.
-And yet there is much room for further growth and I am grateful that we can help each other see our blind spots as He leads.
+I am so grateful that He has grown me through that period of seeking God for the formula to seeking the author of life simply because He alone is worthy of all my devotion.
+And yet, there is much room for further growth, and I am grateful that we can help each other see our blind spots as He leads.
 Dear hearts, forgiveness is only repentance (1) away.

 But other seed fell on good soil and grew, and it produced a hundred times as much grain.”
 As he said this, he called out, “The one who has ears to hear had better listen!”
 (Luke 8:8). (cf. Matthew 11:15; Matthew 13:43.
 Mark 4:9.
 Luke 14:35.
 Revelation 2:7,11,17,29.
 Revelation 3:6,13,22)

 Pay attention and come to me!
 Listen, so you can live!
 (Isaiah 55:3 a).

 Dear friend, I pray that all may go well with you and that you may be in good health, just as it is well with your soul.
 (3 John 1:2 NET)

 (1) Select the link to open another article in a new tab with additional information.